Posts

 Image

-The Shareholders' Agreement (8.2) requires the Company (Redruth Eden Ltd) to issue annual accounts to the Shareholders.
+(updated, February 2024) The Shareholders' Agreement (8.2) requires the Company (Redruth Eden Ltd) to issue annual accounts to the Shareholders.
 This never happened.
 However, the filleted accounts were submitted annually to Companies House and are therefore public domain.
 The figures presented here are those lodged with Companies House.
 The 2019 fixed assets figure, £1,577,340 appears to be the total acquisition cost comprising purchase price, professional fees and stamp duty.
 As professional fees and stamp duty are non-returnable expenses, it is unclear why they are classed as fixed assets.
 The true purchase price of £1,475,000 might have made more sense here.
 The 2019 current assets figure, £660,867, is the sum remaining after acquisition.
-(I had calculated it to be £661,750, accurate to 0.12%!)
+(I had calculated it to be £661,750, accurate to better than 1%).
 This is the portion of investment capital that was transferred from Redruth Eden Ltd. to Eden Land Planning Ltd. without the investors' knowledge.
-As the transfer occurred on completion of purchase (27 July 2
+As the transfer occurred on